Our Location

 Dahlias are one of the most beloved types of flowers, covering an incredible breadth of sizes, colors, and forms.
-There are over 10,000 different varieties that all fit into 29 different types of dahlias.
+There are over 10,000 different varieties that all fit into 25+ different types of dahlias.

-There are currently 25+ types of dahlias available.
 The American Dahlia Society (ADS) categorizes dahlia varieties into different types based on the size and form of the flower.
 Each dahlia cultivar is then further classified by color and given a 4-digit ADS classification code number that describes its size, form, and color.
 This classification system is used by flower farmers, gardeners, and plant nurseries.

-Formal Decorative Dahlias are medium-large uniform dahlias with layers of short broad petals curving geometrically around the center of the flower.
+Formal Decorative dahlias are medium-large uniform dahlias with layers of short broad petals curving geometrically around the center of the flower.
 The many layers of petals give them the appearance of a large fluffy pom-pom.
 These symmetrical beauties have cupped flat petals with rounded tips that wind in smooth curves with a uniform appearance.

 Further Reading: ADS Dahlia Classification and Number Guide